Dpdl-io/DpdlEngine/README.md

 Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices and for rapid application development, teaching and research.

-The DpdlPacket data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.
+The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

 **Dpdl can be used:**

-* As rapid application development environment
+* As rapid application development platform
 * As an embedded scripting engine for applications
 * A library module
 * As utility tool